How the U.S. lost 1 million people to COVID-19

 “When I ran for county coroner, my biggest fear was a plane falling in my county, or a school bus crash,” he said.
 “Only the grace of God and my faith kept me grounded.”

-About the Data
+About the data

 Unless otherwise noted, data on COVID-19 deaths in this article comes from a New York Times database of reports from state and local health agencies.
 Data is as of May 9, 2022, when 996,612 deaths had been reported in the United States, including Puerto Rico and the U.S. territories of American Samoa, Guam, the Northern Mariana Islands and the Virgin Islands.